 2. Tesla Motors:

-In 2014, a security researcher found a blind SQL injection vulnerability in the Tesla Motors Design studio tool.
+In 2014, a security researcher found a blind injection vulnerability in the Tesla Motors Design studio tool.
 This vulnerability if exploited could have given anyone access to Tesla backend database including call customer record.

 3. Heartland Hack: